molmedoz/gopher/docs/USER_GUIDE.md

 1. Validates version exists
 2. Creates symlink to version's go binary
 3. Updates PATH (requires appropriate permissions)
+4. Sets up environment variables (GOROOT, GOPATH, etc.)
+5. **Checks if GOPATH/bin is in PATH** - warns with fix instructions if missing

+**Automatic PATH Check:**
+After switching, Gopher automatically verifies that `$GOPATH/bin` is in your PATH.
+If not, you'll see a warning with platform-specific fix instructions.
+This ensures that tools installed via `go install` are accessible from the command line.

 ### `gopher current`